 WelcomeI am a BACP accredited counsellor/psychotherapist, based in Blewbury (Oxfordshire, OX11), a short drive from Didcot, Wantage, Wallingford and Harwell.
 This website is to help you find out more about counselling and psychotherapy and how I work.
 Finding the right counsellor may feel like a daunting task and I know it also takes courage to go on this journey.
 I hope you find these pages helpful and if so contact me for an introductory session

-The site includes testimonials from clients I've worked with which may help you get some idea of what counselling and psychotherapy with me might be like.
+The site includes testimonials from people who came for counselling or psychotherapy in Oxfordshire and further afield.
+These may help you get some idea of what counselling and psychotherapy with me might be like.
 This is what one client said:

 Coming to these sessions has been an amazing experience for me.
 Sometimes I didn't feel like talking or felt I had nothing to say, but after the session I would realise there was always something that would emerge that would be quite profound and really make me turn my head and think about things in a different light.

 The best thing is.....I have my life back...

 Why counselling?Counselling is about taking care of your mental health, it is an issue for every human being; a life issue.

 There may be times you feel alone, frightened, in pain or have a sense that nothing has meaning anymore.
 Or, you may find yourself preoccupied with thoughts; worrying what people might think or what might happen.
 You want to talk but feel that no-one you know will understand.
 The thought of talking about what you really feel might be scary in itself.
 However you know something needs to change; you're not living your life to the full.